10am - 1pm | 4pm - 7pm

 Vaccinating your pet is critical in preventing them from contracting serious diseases.
 By law, every pet in New Jersey is required to receive a rabies vaccination.
 Rabies is fatal to both animals and humans, as there is no cure.
 Vaccinating your pet against rabies is required by the state and the only way to prevent the disease.
 Our veterinarians will develop a vaccination plan of core vaccines that will fit with your pet’s lifestyle.

 Core vaccines recommended for dogs include rabies, DAPP (canine distemper, adenovirus/hepatitis, parainfluenza, and parvovirus combination vaccine), Bordetella (kennel cough), lyme, and leptospirosis.
 Cats should receive rabies, FVRCP (feline rhinotracheitis, calicivirus, panleukopenia/feline distemper combination vaccine) and feline leukemia vaccine.
 Although feline leukemia is more common in outdoor cats, it is reported to be seen in indoor cats.
 Yearly boosters are recommended to protect them in case they get outside or stay in a kennel.
+Learn more about vaccinating your pets here.

 Ambassador Veterinary Hospital offers spay and neuter services (“fixing”, “altering”).
 Neutering your male pet describes the castration or removal of the testicles.
 Spaying your female pet describes the ovariohysterectomy, or the removal of the ovaries and uterus.
 These surgical procedures are performed to prevent your pets from reproducing.